epfl-ada/ada-2022-project-armada/docs/index.md

 Our results highlight different phenomena:

 - The industry portray less women than men regardless of the country, the movie genre, and the time period.
-- Women have less significant role, [à completer]
+- Women have less glorifying role, but they tend to be the headliner more often
-- Women build smaller careers, and appear in less popular movies.
+- Women build smaller careers, and appear in less popular movies

 While these results suggest that the industry is patriarchal, some indicators show that there is a degree of equality as well.
 Indeed movie ratings, and chance of being the lead actor seems to be gender independent.